Laurie0131/Books/honoring_memory_only_reset_control_and_correct_mor.md

 Implementation on Quark http://comments.gmane.org/gmane.comp.bios.edk2.devel/7022

-> **NOTE TO PUBLICATIONS:**  Need to decide if we should await MinnowBoard Max applying this fix https://vthsd.intel.com/hsd/tiano/tracker/default.aspx?tracker_id=216056 now that the 1/16 embargo from USRT has passed.
+> **NOTE TO PUBLICATIONS:**  Need to decide if we should await MinnowBoard Max applying HSD 216056  this fix (Fixed in Release 91 of MinnowBoard MAX) now that the 1/16 embargo from USRT has passed.
 Also, maybe replace above code sample w/ the Galileo impl?